 Welcome to Amplitude!
-We are invested in your success and wrote this guide to help you setup Amplitude in the quickest and most optimal manner.
-The Quickstart Guide will walk through the data structure and what data you should send to Amplitude.
+We are invested in your success and wrote this guide to help you set up Amplitude in the quickest and most optimal manner.
+This Quick Start Guide will walk through the data structure and what data you should send to Amplitude.
 Specifically, it will cover:

-- Instrumentation Pre-Work: what you should think about before deciding the what data to send
+- Instrumentation Pre-Work: what you should think about before deciding what data to send

 - Identifying Users: what is required to properly track unique users for your product

 - Event Data: what events or user actions you should track

 - User Properties & Event Properties: what attributes you should send to upscale your analytics